Sarangkheda, India: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Ensure that you choose the correct type.
-The vast majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C, D and M. Make sure to find the correct type.
+Many adapters available are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most countries.

 December

-Traveling to Sarangkheda in December, you will notice that it is constantly hot and very dry with almost no rain.
-Daytime temperatures are in the 80s F (low 30s C).
+December for Sarangkheda can be sweltering and very dry with almost no rain.
+Temperatures average in the 80s F (low 30s C) during the day.

 What to wear/what to pack: